mikizi/articleFeed/README.md

 * set article size of 4:3 or 16:9
 * set sponsored or internal articles.
 * this is a responsive layout.
-* using only vanila js code (es5 ,es6 and even es7)
+* using only vanila js code (es5 ,es6 and even es7).
+* placeholder taboola image in case of 404 image not found.
+* etc

 ## Getting Started